 The term root cause resolution gets a lot of play these days.

 And for good reason!
-I mean, if you had to choose between getting to the heart of your client’s issues (or your own), or simply suppressing symptoms, you’d probably go for the roots.
+I mean, if you had to choose between getting to the heart of your client’s issues (or your own), or simply suppressing symptoms (that may crop up in another way), you’d probably go for the roots.